MicrosoftDocs/ai-builder/ai-builder-docs/use-in-powerapps-overview.md

   - [Receipt processor (canvas app)](prebuilt-receipt-processor-component-in-powerapps.md)
   - [Text recognizer (canvas app)](prebuilt-text-recognizer-component-in-powerapps.md)

+   For more information on canvas apps, see [[What are canvas apps in Power Apps?](/powerapps/maker/canvas-apps/getting-started)]

 - Components that use custom AI models that you build and train:

   - [Form processor](form-processor-component-in-powerapps.md)
   - [Object detector](object-detector-component-in-powerapps.md)

-The AI Builder components for canvas apps are available in Power Apps Studio and appear on the **Insert** tab when you build your canvas app.
+The AI Builder components for [canvas apps](/powerapps/maker/canvas-apps/getting-started) are available in [Power Apps Studio](/powerapps/teams/understand-power-apps-studio) and appear on the **Insert** tab when you build your canvas app.

 > [!div class="mx-imgBorder"]
 > ![Power Apps Studio](media/canvas-studio.png "Power Apps Studio")